olefasting/rust_rpg_toolkit/docs/actors.md

 ```

 This struct is flattened when serializing an actor's parameters, so when defining `ActorParams` in JSON, the `items` and `credits` fields
-will be located by the root object.
-As with an actors `id`, the items vector will hold different types of identifiers,
+will be located on the root object.
+As with an actor's `id`, the items vector will hold different types of identifiers,
-depending on what purpose of the `ActorParams` struct.
+depending on the purpose of the `ActorParams` struct.
 When defining actor prototypes in a game's or a module's data files,
 the identifiers will be item prototype id's, referencing definitions in the game's or any loaded module's data files.
 When an actor is saved as a `SavedCharacter`, these identifiers will be instance id's, referencing items saved in the
 `SavedCharacter` items vector.
 What items will be equipped by an instantiated actor, as well as the slot they are equipped
-to, is determined by the `EquippedItems` struct, in the `equipped_item` field.
+to, is determined by the `EquippedItems` struct, in the `equipped_items` field.

 An actor's sprites and animations are defined in the `SpriteAnimationParams` in the `animation_player` field.
 Refer to the
 rendering documentation for more info on this.